uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

     * It's obvious how to perform the user stories in the UI.
     * They are tested.
 See the [test requirements](#test-requirements).
     * You can walk the TA through how do the user stories in the UI, in the API, and walk the TA through the relevant code, tests, and documentation.
+        * Without bugs, snags, hiccups, or blockers!
 * Everything implemented is also documented.
 See the [documentation requirements](#documentation-requirements).
     * There are examples in the API documentation for the ½ of the user stories chosen above.
 * Code follows the [code requirements](#code-requirements).
-* The UI is good-looking, easy to read, easy to navigate.
+* The UI is good-looking, easy to read, easy to navigate, easy to understand.
-* Teammates are using Git and GitHub according to the [tool use requirements](#tool-use-requirements)
+* Teammates are using Git and GitHub often and effectively according to the [tool use requirements](#tool-use-requirements)

 ### Submission